saurabhjojare/Pizza-Palace/README.md

 ## Features

-- **Cart Management**: Add/remove pizzas, select size, add toppings, adjust quantities.
+- Add and remove pizzas from the cart, select sizes, add toppings, and adjust quantities
-- **Customer Management**: Add, view, update, and delete customer information.
+- Manage customer information by adding, viewing, updating, and deleting records
-- **Order History**: View and track order history.
+- View and track order history for better order management
-- **Business Rules**: Enforces validation rules for order customization and inventory.
+- Enforce validation rules for order customization and inventory control

 ## Technologies Used